mozilla/mod_authnz_persona/README.md

 sudo make install
 ```

-(this assumes apxs is behaving properly on your system; set the
+(This assumes apxs is behaving properly on your system; set the
-APXS_PATH variable to your apxs or apxs2 as appropriate)
+APXS_PATH variable to your apxs or apxs2 as appropriate.)

 # Configuration